uusivc2026-sudo/UUSIVC-2026-Challenge/README.md

 Dataset management is not a user-facing task.
 This baseline assumes the official UUSIVC2026 `TRAIN`/`VAL` package layout and keeps path expansion inside `datasets/uusivc2026_paths.py`.

+This repository is built upon the [Swin-Unet](https://github.com/HuCaoFighting/Swin-Unet) codebase.
+We thank the authors for making their work publicly available.